 - Do you want to invest in a quality pair?

-- Many brides choose to let their shoes serve as “something blue,” while others would rather match their shoes to the color of their dress or the wedding palette.
+- While some couples pick a blue wedding theme, many brides choose to let their shoes serve as “something blue”.
 Think about where you stand on the bold color vs. neutral or white wedding shoe spectrum.

 - Ask yourself if you’re a high-heels kind of person.
 If you often wear heels comfortably throughout your regular life, then you will probably be fine wearing heels to your wedding.
 If you can barely walk in heels, however, opt for a pair of comfortable wedding shoes.

 3. Consider Your Venue

 - Keep the location of your wedding in mind when choosing your wedding shoes.
 A high heel pair of shoes likely isn't the best choice for a beach wedding.

 - Be mindful of your venue: Many sets of stairs?
 Gravel pathways?
 Slippery dance floor?
 Consider these key details and how certain types of shoes will hold up in these environments.